xackery/thj-wiki/content/progression.md

 {{</expand>}}
 {{<expand "Explorer" "..." >}}
 ## Gather the following items and hand them to the NPC located in the Bazaar:
-- Elemental Binder
+- Elemental Binder (legendary)
-- Djarn's Amethyst Ring
+- Djarn's Amethyst Ring (legendary)
-- Crown of the Froglok Kings
+- Crown of the Froglok Kings (legendary)
-- Scalp of the Ghoul Lord
+- Scalp of the Ghoul Lord (legendary)
 {{</expand>}}

 <h1 style="background-color:DodgerBlue;">Hello World</h1>